 The announcements are coming fast and loose out of Mobile World Congress.
 Huawei has been steadily sharing new phablets, watches, and more.
 One of the less conventional gadgets to join the company's lineup includes a Wi-Fi hotspot designed for automobiles, dubbed CarFi.
 It has been designed to share a 4G LTE connection with up to 10 devices simultaneously, and it doesn't look half bad.

 CarFi is similar to many other cellular hotspot devices, but it plugs directly into the DC port found in most cars and trucks.
+Naturally, it requires an activated SIM card for service, and it supports up to 150 Mbps with LTE category 4.

 If there's ever been a persistent comment on Android Police in the last couple of years, it's that powerful smartphones are just too damn big these days.
 The Nexus 6 is gigantic, and 5.2"+ is quickly becoming standard smartphone size.
 Finding a good, inexpensive phone that isn't too large isn't impossible, but it's probably not as easy as it should be.